springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-01-content.md

 You will need a [GitHub account](https://github.com).

-### Fork & clone the repos
+## GitHub repo setup

-Open the GitHub UI in a browser and log in.
+### Fork the GitHub repos

-Fork the following two repos.
+Click on the following GitHub links and use the GitHub UI to fork the following repos:

 **1. cat-service** - app source code
 ```dashboard:open-url